jhuckaby/logalert/README.md

 ## Flood Control

 LogAlert has several ways to manage "flood control".
-That is, to control a flood of alerts that may happen.
-For example, if your system goes haywire and appends 10,000 alert-triggering lines to your monitored file, you certainly don't want 10,000 e-mails being sent!
+That is, to control a flood of alerts that may occur.
+For example, if your system goes haywire and appends 10,000 alert-triggering lines to your monitored files, you certainly don't want 10,000 e-mails being sent!
 These features assist with managing flood situations.

 ### Max Lines